TejodhayBonam/Self-Driving-Car-Projects-for-Tesla/README.md

-# Beyond Self-Driving Car Projects
+# Self-Driving Car Projects for Tesla
 ## Overview
 This is a summary of the projects I have built, am building and will build in the context of self-driving car and hopefully, robotics and computer vision which are closely related to self-driving car.
 ## Projects I built for Udacity Self-Driving Car Nano Degree